 But remember: to each their own.
 Light and fruit and vegetable-based courses go well.
 However, if you are the type of food enthusiast who can handle their cheese and beef, opt for courses with more of that.

 What else do you think should be served with French onion soup?
-Don’t hesitate to comment your ideas and menu plans below!
+Don’t hesitate to comment on your ideas and menu plans below!